-Within investment banking, there are three main categories of firms: the global bulge-bracket banks, the local Irish banks, and the Big 4 firms.
+Within investment banking, there are three main categories of firms: the global bulge bracket investment banks, the domestic Irish banks, and the Big 4 firms.

 They occasionally advise Irish companies on bigger deals; for example, Goldman Sachs worked on IAG’s bid for Aer Lingus, but I believe they did that deal out of their London office.
 Credit Suisse has also advised on REIT-related deals (REITs only came into existence here in 2013).

-Then there are the local Irish banks, including the four main ones: Davy Corporate Finance, IBI (the Investment Bank of Ireland), Investec (formerly NCB), and Goodbody Stockbrokers.
+Then there are the domestic Irish banks, including the four main ones: Davy Corporate Finance, IBI (the Investment Bank of Ireland), Investec (formerly NCB), and Goodbody Stockbrokers.